cstavitsky/cstavitsky.github.io/_posts/2019-12-10-pre-remote-work-pilot.md

 published: true
 author: Chris Stavitsky
 ---
-# December 10, 2019

-## Details on the Remote Work Pilot

 I haven't actually started working remotely just yet -- that's in just under a week on December 16.

 Enova's running a small work-remote pilot program.
 In the future, this will lead to new remote hires, plus (I think) other in-office workers transitioning to remote.
 The benefits of work to the company are saving money on desk space and broadening the talent pool (plus the option of remote-work as a perk to those who want it).